dkibalnikov/donutsk/README.md

 <!-- badges: end -->

 The Donutsk package allows you to build donut/pie charts with ggplot2 layer by layer, exploiting the advantages of polar symmetry.
+The package is designed to address the limitations of pie charts, which are well-known, while also capitalizing on their ability to effectively represent hierarchical data structures.
 The following features are worth to be highlighted:

 - Create pie or donut charts while retaining ggplot flexibility, such as leveraging faceting and palettes, and fine-tuning appearance